Yankees 8, Angels 4…

 NYY: Jordan Montgomery (1-1, 3.78 ERA)

 I am very glad that we won’t be facing a Chris Sale-like pitcher in this series.
-So far this season, the two best pitchers for the Orioles have been Dylan Bundy and Wade Miley.
-The Yankees will miss both of them this go-around.
+So far this season, the best pitcher for the Orioles has been Dylan Bundy.
+The Yankees will miss Bundy (3-1, 1.65 ERA) this go-around.
 You have to like the Yankees’ chances in this series, particularly considering they are at home.
 Welcome back, Didi!
 It will be great to see #18 on the field again.

 Yesterday, MLB Commissioner Rob Manfred disputed the reports that the group led by Yankees Legend Derek Jeter and former Florida Governor Jeb Bush had won the exclusive rights to purchase the Miami Marlins.
 Per Manfred, there are still two groups involved in the running but that resolution should be reached within a matter of days.
 So, hold your horses, Jeter may not be trading in his pinstripes just yet.
 It would be cool if the Steinbrenner Family would sell Jeter part of the Yankees, but that’s not going to happen.
 For Jeter’s sake, I hope his group’s bid is successful.
 Ownership is his dream and the best case scenario without the Yankees in play is a National League club to avoid frequent competition.